jerrinbright/Web-app-for-image-recognition/README.md

 ```
 APP IS DEPLOYED IN WEB!!<br>
 <h2>THE END!!</h2>
-Done in association with <a href="http://brainmagic.co.in/"> Brainmagic Infotech </a> company.
+Work done in association with <a href="http://brainmagic.co.in/"> Brainmagic Infotech </a> company.